-In cucumber production soil amendments are used for improvement of soil quality.
-Composted green waste or manure can be added to soils before planting begins and this helps to increase the holding capacity for water, and supply nutrients to the crop.
-Farmers must be careful where they purchase the manure from since traces of E. coli can be found, it is best to look into commercially composted manure.
-Soil mulches are commonly used to modify soil properties such as temperature, weed control, conserving water, protection fruit from insects, soil moisture, and control erosion.
-There are nutrients that farmers choose to use during the process of producing cucumbers.
+In cucumber production, soil amendments are used for improvement of soil quality.
+Composted green waste or manure can be added to soils before planting begins, which helps to increase the holding capacity for water and supply nutrients to the crop.
+Farmers must be careful where they purchase the manure from since E. coli is a known contaminant; it is best to look into commercially composted manure.
+Soil mulches are commonly used to modify soil properties such as temperature, weed control, conserving water, protecting fruit from insects, soil moisture, and to control erosion.
+There are nutrients that farmers may choose to use during the process of producing cucumbers.
 The primary nutrients used are nitrogen, potassium, phosphate and the secondary nutrients are considered magnesium, calcium, and sulfur.
 For cucumbers that are grown on mulch that are polyethylene free, reductions of up to one half of the nitrogen and potassium fertilizer are applied at planting.

 Pests & Insecticides

 Pesticides are used in the cucumber production process to help decrease the impact of insects on the plant.
-There is a range of insects that can attack cucumber, but the major insects that are prominent in Florida are the pickleworm, melonworm, and silverleaf whitefly.
-In cucumber greenhouse production the major pest are the whiteflies.
-Other insects to impact production outside of greenhouse are arthropods as melon thrips, leafminers, banded cucumber beetle, flea beetles, mites, stink bugs, wireworms, grasshoppers, leafhoppers, squash bug, squash vine borer, and loopers.
-These pests may not cause serious damage of the cucumber but they are a serious concern for the grower due to the very low tolerance for insect damage in the crop.
+There is a range of insects that can attack cucumbers, but the major insects that are prominent in Florida are the pickleworm, melonworm, and silverleaf whitefly.
+In cucumber greenhouse production, the most common pest is the whitefly.
+Other insects that impact production outside of greenhouse are arthropods as melon thrips, leafminers, banded cucumber beetle, flea beetles, mites, stink bugs, wireworms, grasshoppers, leafhoppers, squash bug, squash vine borer, and loopers.
+These pests pose a serious concern for the grower, as cucumber crops have a very low tolerance for insect damage.
 The cucumber beetle is comprised of six different species across the United States.
 Three of these beetles are found in Florida.
 The banded cucumber beetle is located in the southern part of Florida.
 The spotted cucumber beetle and striped beetle are found in North Florida.

-The cucumber beetles larvae begin damage by eating away at the plant from the roots to the stems.
-As an adult host they eat away at the stems that are below the plastic mulch, as well as the leaves, and the fruit.
+The cucumber beetle’s larvae eat away at the plant from the roots to the stems.
+As an adult, they eat away at the stems that are below the plastic mulch, as well as the leaves and the fruit.
 The crop is damaged quickly by feeding on the cotyledons first and then moving to foliage.
-Crop damage from these beetles often transmits Erwinia tracheiphila, the causal agent of bacterial wilt.
-The squash mosaic virus can also be transmitted and the increase of incidence of powdery mildew, black rot and fusarium wilt.
+Crop damage from these beetles often transmits Erwiniatracheiphila, which is the causal agent of bacterial wilt.
+The squash mosaic virus can also be transmitted and there can be an increase of incidence of powdery mildew, black rot, and fusarium wilt.

 Insecticides are typically used to combat bacterial wilt.
 As for the squash mosaic virus, which is transmitted by insects, once the plant is infected it must be removed so that it does not infect the other plants.
-There are preventative measures that can be taken to try to avoid the occurrence of the virus such as controlling the weeds.
+Preventative measures, such as weed control, can be taken to try to avoid the occurrence of the virus.

 In 2000, Florida growers applied insecticides totaling 15,500 pounds of active ingredient to 97 percent of the state’s fresh-market cucumber acreage.
-Annually between 94 – 97 percent of fresh market cucumber acreage has been treated with insecticides and the most commonly applied insecticides on Florida fresh-market cucumbers are Bacillus Thuringiensis, Methomyl (Lannate®), and Endosulfan a cyclodiene chlorinated hydrocarbon insecticide.
+Annually, between 94 – 97 percent of fresh market cucumber acreage has been treated with insecticides; the most commonly applied insecticides in Florida on fresh-market cucumbers are Bacillus Thuringiensis, Methomyl (Lannate®), and Endosulfan, a cyclodiene chlorinated hydrocarbon insecticide.

 There are a few techniques that are used to help lessen the chance of the cucumber encountering disease.
-For commercial growers, Utilizing certified disease-free seeds, keeping the garden and surrounding area free of weeds that harbor insects, which can spread viruses and bacterial wilt, and once harvesting is complete remove the plant debris that is left behind in the garden, this is because some diseases have the ability to survive on plant debris.
+Commercial growers can utilize certified disease-free seeds and keep the garden and surrounding area free of weeds that harbor insects that can spread viruses and bacterial wilt.
+Once harvesting is complete, growers should remove the plant debris that is left behind in the garden because some diseases have the ability to survive on plant debris.
 An important measure in controlling disease is host resistance.
-The types of diseases that can affect cucumbers are gummy stem blight, which is a leaf disease cause by the fungus Didymella bryoniae, Anthracnose caused by the fungus Colletotrichum obiculare, Fusarium wilt caused by the fungus Fusarium oxysporum, Downy mildew (favored in moist conditions) causedby the fungus Pseudoperonospora cubensis.
+The types of diseases that can affect cucumbers are gummy stem blight, which is a leaf disease caused by the fungus Didymella bryoniae, Anthracnose caused by the fungus Colletotrichum obiculare, Fusarium wilt caused by the fungus Fusarium oxysporum, and downy mildew (favored in moist conditions) caused by the fungus Pseudoperonospora cubensis.

-Glyphosphate is a herbicide that even in small amounts being absorbed by the cucumber will cause damages such as turning the color of the leaves from light green to a yellow, stunt the growth, and cause upwards curling.
+Glyphosphate is an herbicide that, even in small amounts, if absorbed by the cucumber will cause damage such as turning the color of the leaves from light green to a yellow, stunting the growth, and causing upward curling.

-Fungicides are most useful when they are applied prior to infection and must be reapplied once the infection occurs every 5 to 7 days.
+Fungicides are most useful when they are applied prior to infection and must be reapplied once the infection occurs every five to seven days.
 Some examples of the types of fungicides used are Previcur Flex, Gavel, Tanos, and Ranman.